oguzgelal/reclare/docs/concepts/Declarations.md

 }
 ```

-`on`  -  The event key that declaration is invoked upon.
-If an array of keys are provided, the declaration will be invoked upon all.
+`on`  -  The event key that declaration is invoked upon (see below).

 [situation](/docs/concepts/Situations.md)  -  Declaration is invoked only when the situation evaluates to true or a truthy value.
-If a function or an array of functions are provided, their return value will be evaluated.
-If anything else is provided, their truthy / falsy values will be considered.
-Omitting it is equivalent to setting it to true.

 [reducer](/docs/concepts/Reducers.md)  - State updater function, takes in the current state and specifies how the state will change by returning the new state.
-It can take a function or an array of functions, executed when situation is true.

-[reducerElse](/docs/concepts/Reducers.md)  -  Same with reducer, executed when situation is false.
+[reducerElse](/docs/concepts/Reducers.md)  -  Same with reducer, executed when situation evaluates to false.

-[reaction](/docs/concepts/Reactions.md)  -  This is where the logic should go.
-It can take a function or an array of functions, executed when situation is true.
+[reaction](/docs/concepts/Reactions.md)  -  Function that holds the logic.

-[reactionElse](/docs/concepts/Reactions.md)  -  Same as reaction, executed when situation is false.
+[reactionElse](/docs/concepts/Reactions.md)  -  Same as reaction, executed when situation evaluates to false.

+It is a general purpose api that could be invoked in different ways.
+Currently there are two: they either listen to the event channel and subscribe to specific events (event declarations), or they get invoked upon every state change (subscription declarations).
+Depending on their invocation context, their functions may receive different parameters, but their structure do not change.

-As for broadcasting events: it is as simple as it sounds - you just use the broadcast method.
+Subscription declarations gets invoked automatically when the state is updated through the reducers.
+To use the event declarations, you simply broadcast events.
+It is as simple as it sounds - you just use the broadcast method.
 First parameter of broadcast is the event key, followed by the event payload - which will be passed on to the declaration functions.

 ```javascript
 broadcast("event_key", { bar: 'foo' })